elianadu/100-days-of-code/log.md

 **Today's Progress**: Up to the flexbox project on TOP!

-**Thoughts** I think I should definitely slow down my pace; this feels a little unsustainable.
+**Thoughts**: I think I should definitely slow down my pace; this feels a little unsustainable.
 But I had fun today!
 And I realize that earlier I was just skimming over the reading instead of playing with the code, which is why I became so confused by flexboxes.
 I'm excited for the final project tomorrow!

 **Link(s) to work**
 1. [Odin CSS Exercises](https://github.com/elianadu/odin-css-exercises)